kwesi-mb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 \nchmod 100 -- adds execute permissions to the owner of the file
 \nchmod 114  -- adds execute permission to the owner and the group owner, and read permission to other users
 \nchmod 111 -- adds execution permissionn to the owner, the group owner and the other users
+\nchmod 007 -- adds all permissions to the other users